Textualize/textual/README.md

 You will notice that this time we are docking _two_ Placeholder objects onto the `"top"` edge.
 We haven't set an explicit size this time so Textual will divide the remaining size amongst the two new widgets.

 The last line calls the `run` class method in the usual way, but with an argument we haven't seen before: `log="textual.log"` tells Textual to write log information to the given file.
-You can tail textual.log to see the events being processed and other debug information.
+You can tail textual.log to see events being processed and other debug information.

 If you run the above example, you will see something like the following: